 While the entire Living Collection across the four RBGE sites can be regarded collectively as a research plant collection, there are specific groups held in the Research Glasshouses that are more actively used for scientific studies with the plants in the Research Glasshouses being used every day by students, interns, scientists, artists and visiting associates.

-The key groups grown and worked on in the Research Glasshouses are Begoniaceae, Ericaceae, Gesneriaceae, Zingiberaceae, Arabian plants, conifers and ferns.
+The key groups grown and worked on in the Research Glasshouses are Streptocarpus, Arabian, Begoniaceae, Conifer, Gesneriaceae, Zingiberaceae, Pteridophyte and Rhododendron.

 Propagating our own material allows us to regenerate and multiply collections as required; years of horticultural research helps to determine the best methods of propagation for each species, many of which have never been in cultivation before.